flozz/daily-mix/README.rst

     ; by Python `re` module and are case insensitive.
     ; Default: empty string (disables the filter) ignore_tracks_matching = ^.*(intro(duction)?|instrumental|acoustic).*$
+    ; Minimal rating for a track to be included in the playlist (from 1 to 5, default: 2) minimal_tracks_rating = 2

     ; An other playlist
     [playlist:mix2]